Quaoar: Size and shape

-Analysis of stellar occultation observations from 2011–2024 has shown that Quaoar is a slightly elongated triaxial ellipsoid with dimensions 1166.6 x 1110.6 x 1020.0 km, corresponding to an average diameter of 1098 km.
+Analysis of stellar occultation observations from 2011–2024 has shown that Quaoar is a slightly elongated triaxial ellipsoid with dimensions 1166.6 x 1110.6 x 1020.0 km, corresponding to a volume equivalent diameter of 1098 km.
 Quaoar's diameter is roughly half that of Pluto and is slightly smaller than Pluto's moon Charon.
 At the time of its discovery in 2002, Quaoar was the largest object found in the Solar System since the discovery of Pluto.

 Quaoar's elongated shape contradicts theoretical expectations that it should be in hydrostatic equilibrium, because of its large size and slow rotation.
 According to Michael Brown, rocky bodies around 900 km in diameter should relax into hydrostatic equilibrium, whereas icy bodies relax into hydrostatic equilibrium somewhere between 200 km and 400 km.
 Slowly-rotating objects in hydrostatic equilibrium are expected to be oblate spheroids (Maclaurin spheroids), whereas rapidly-rotating objects in hydrostatic equilibrium, such as Haumea which rotates in nearly 4 hours, are expected to be flattened and elongated ellipsoids (Jacobi ellipsoids).
 To explain Quaoar's non-equilibrium shape, Csaba Kiss and collaborators hypothesized that Quaoar originally had a rapid rotation and was in hydrostatic equilibrium, but its shape became "frozen in" and did not change as Quaoar spun down due to tidal forces from its moon Weywot.
 This would resemble the situation of Saturn's moon Iapetus, which is too oblate for its current rotation rate.